Making Sense of the Appraisal Process

 Putting It All Together

-Analyzing the data from all approaches, the appraiser is then ready to document an estimated market value for the subject property.
-The estimate of value at the bottom of the appraisal report is not necessarily the final sales price even though it is likely the best indication of what a property is worth.
-Prices can always be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.
-Regardless, the appraised value is typically employed as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
-It all comes down to this, an appraiser from Accurate Appraisals of North Carolina will help you get the most fair and balanced property value, so you can make profitable real estate decisions.
+Combining information from all applicable approaches, the appraiser is then ready to stipulate an estimated market value for the subject property.
+The estimate of value at the bottom of the appraisal report is not necessarily what's being paid for the property even though it is likely the best indication of what a property is worth.
+It's not uncommon for prices to be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.
+But the appraised value is often used as a guideline for lenders who don't want to loan a buyer more money than they could get back in the event they had to sell the property again.
+It all comes down to this, an appraiser from Accurate Appraisals of North Carolina will help you get the most fair and balanced property value, so you can make the most informed real estate decisions.